 Sea surface temperature (SST) is a key variable for all ocean prediction systems.
 SST data can be used to correct for errors in forcing fields (heat fluxes, wind) and to constrain the mesoscale variability of the upper ocean.
-High resolution SST data from a combination of infra-red (polar orbiting and geostationary) (e.g. S3 SLSTR, VIIRS, GOES, MTG) and microwave sensors (e.g. AMSR-2) are thus essential to constrain ocean prediction systems.
+High resolution SST data from a combination of infra-red (polar orbiting and geostationary) (e.g. S3 SLSTR, VIIRS, GOES, MTG) and microwave sensors

+70 (e.g. AMSR-2) are thus essential to constrain ocean prediction systems.

 Satellite sea ice concentration and, more recently, sea ice thickness data (SMOS and Cryosat) are routinely assimilated in sea ice models.
-The assimilation of sea ice drift remains challenging due to the short memory of sea ice drift and-sea ice models deficiencies (Sakov et al., 2012).
-Numerous impact studies have been carried out for sea ice data assimilation, in particular for sea ice thickness products from Cryosat but as well for thin ice thickness from SMOS and both satellites together (Xie et al., 2018).
-Commenté [jp7]: I am not sure how you can do it, but the scales are not readable.
+The assimilation of sea ice drift remains challenging due to the short memory of sea ice drift and sea ice models deficiencies (Sakov et al., 2012).
+Numerous impact studies have been carried out for sea ice data assimilation, in particular for sea ice thickness that form Crucest but on well for this ice thickness form SMOS and hoth establishes to establish the complete the second sea ice data assimilation.

+75 for sea ice thickness products from Cryosat but as well for thin ice thickness from SMOS and both satellites together (Xie et al., 2018).